King-kin5/xauto/README.md

 # XAuto: Advanced X (Twitter) Automation Bot

+> **⚠️ Disclaimer:**
+> This tool is for responsible, moderate use only.
+Excessive or aggressive automation may result in your X (Twitter) account being restricted or banned.
+Always comply with X's terms of service and use the bot in a way that does not spam, harass, or violate platform rules.
+Monitor your account regularly and use at your own risk.

 ## Overview
 XAuto is a sophisticated X (Twitter) automation bot that provides intelligent support for the Anoma project.
 It combines automated replies to mentions with AI-powered content generation for maximum engagement and community building.

 ## 🚀 Key Features

+> **Customizable Target**: You can change the bot to support any X (Twitter) account or keyword, not just Anoma.
+Simply update the `TARGET_ACCOUNT` and `SEARCH_QUERY` settings in the configuration (see below) to use the bot for any project or topic you like.

 ### Core Automation
 - **Smart Reply System**: Automatically replies to @anoma mentions with engaging, human-like responses